JuPedSim/jpseditor/_posts/2018-09-02-JPSeditor_Roadmap.md

  With this releasing strategy, we hope that JPSeditor can serve two types of user in the meantime.

-We hope you enjoy the JPSeditor, and if you have any questions, please contact us with @t.zhong@fz-juelich.de.
+We hope you enjoy the JPSeditor, and if you have any questions, please contact us with <t.zhong@fz-juelich.de>.